Mirkazemi/CollaborativeCoding/GithubGitlab.md

 35d77fa770d78c76f321a3c36bfee3e746b4bf5c (origin/main, origin/HEAD) initial commit: creating helloworld.py
 ```

-### Pushing to a Remote Repositry
+### Pushing to a Remote Repository
 The git **push** command is applied to upload local repository to a remote one.
 ```console
 $ git push <remote> <name-of-branch>
 ```

-We want to push the local reposiotry to its remote origin.
+We want to push the local repository to its remote origin.
 The Git recall the origin of your local repository.
 ```console
 $ git remote -v
 ```